walkingtree/sample-projects/documents/GoogleSingInPackage.md

 # Steps To implement Google Sign In.

-1.First go to GCP(google cloud platform) https://console.cloud.google.com/ and create the account.
+1. First go to GCP(google cloud platform) https://console.cloud.google.com/ and create the account.

-2.Then go to "Project" dropdown click on it to make your project by selecting a new project .
+2. Then go to "Project" dropdown click on it to make your project by selecting a new project .

-3.After making your project select your project from dropdown if it is not selected.
+3. After making your project select your project from dropdown if it is not selected.

-4.After searching OAuth consent screen and do your setup according to your need.
+4. After searching OAuth consent screen and do your setup according to your need.

-5.When setup OAuth consent screen is setup you should go to your project and install a package
+5. When setup OAuth consent screen is setup you should go to your project and install a package

-6.Google Sign in Package you can find from here https://pub.dev/packages/google_sign_in.
+6. Google Sign in Package you can find from here https://pub.dev/packages/google_sign_in.

 7. Make your own method or copy paste below method in dart file to call googleApi.